Sports Injury · 踵

 The clinical picture

-Achilles tendinopathy, like its name suggests, is a condition affecting the achilles tendon of the foot.
+As the name suggests, Achilles tendinopathy is a condition of the achilles tendon of the foot.
 The achilles tendon attaches the calf muscles (gastrocnemius) to the heel bone.
-Most often, this condition results from overuse of the tendon while running and walking for athletes.
-However, it can also be suffered by anyone who remains standing for too long at their job, or those with underlying conditions such as arthritis or structural foot problems.
+In athletes it usually comes from overusing the tendon while running and walking.
+But it can also affect anyone who stands too long at their job, or people with underlying conditions such as arthritis or structural foot problems.

-Common symptoms include soreness and pain along the backside of the calf and heel, stiffness and inability to walk smoothly, and swelling and tenderness of the achilles tendon itself.
-At times pain and stiffness of the sole of the foot (plantar fasciitis) can occur alongside it as a compilation.
+Common symptoms are soreness and pain along the backside of the calf and heel, stiffness and trouble walking smoothly, and swelling and tenderness of the achilles tendon itself.
+Sometimes pain and stiffness in the sole of the foot (plantar fasciitis) shows up alongside it.

 • Release tension in the muscles that are connected to the tendon